General/Ancestry Research Guides

 Prepare Research Questions

-Genealogy can make you feel overwhelmed – we all want to know as much as possible about our ancestors, but no one can do it in a single session.
+Genealogy can overwhelm you – we all want to know as much as possible about our ancestors, but no one can do it in a single session.
 That is why we need to divide research into smaller pieces and narrow it down to include only the information that may be helpful to you.

 On the other hand, direct questions can sometimes lead to getting uninteresting answers, even though they are worth a goal.
-Try to formulate questions that are both direct and fluid, or ask them in a way that could help you get story-based responses.
+Try to formulate direct and fluid questions, or ask them in a way that could help you get story-based responses.

 One more important detail – you need to find triggers.
-For instance, if you’re holding an interview around holidays, you can ask about food.
+For instance, if you’re interviewing around holidays, you can ask about food.
 Food involves senses that are tied to memory so chances are you will trigger a conversation that can help bring memories back up to the surface.

 If you’re just starting your genealogy research and looking for information to create your family tree, then you may need to focus on usual facts like: